notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Reinert25weightTrainCogDeclineAge.md

 	- pro-inflammatory proteins released (during aging, I guess) increase risk of dementia by causing chemicals that eventually kill brain cells
 	- author's currently analyzing irisin and BDNF chemicals stimulated by muscle contraction
 		- ? so weight training stimulates more of them?
+		- anyway the paper itself says increased muscle strength related to better cognitive perf, or a lack of degradation.

 ![[lit/lit_notes/Ribeiro25resistTrainProtectMildCog.md#Moderate to High Exercises In Study|Weight Routine Used]]
 ## Also